-Plastic Valve Covers Plastic Valve Cover Torque Sequence
+Plastic Valve Covers

+Plastic Valve Cover Torque Sequence

-- Make sure sealing surfaces of valve covers and cylinder heads are clean and free of any nicks or burrs. - 2.
-Install a new O-ring in groove of each cover.
+- Make sure sealing surfaces of valve covers and cylinder heads are clean and free of any nicks or burrs. - Install a new O-ring in groove of each cover.
 Do Not use gaskets or RTV sealant. - Position covers on cylinder heads.
 If a pulse style fuel pump is used, valve cover with pulse fitting hole must be installed on side 2.
 Install screws in each cover and finger tighten. - 4.
-Using sequence shown, torque valve cover screws to the appropriate torque for style of screw.
+Torque valve cover fasteners to 6.2 N·m (55 in. lb.), using sequence shown.

-Stamped Steel Valve Covers Stamped Steel Valve Cover RTV Sealant
+Stamped Steel Valve Covers

+Stamped Steel Valve Cover RTV Sealant